A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

 \subsection{Assumptions on Anticipation and Parallel Trends Violations}

-A key element of this paper's approach to simultaneously allowing for anticipation effects and parallel trends violations is the observation that a pre-trend can be decomposed into two distinct components: one coming from parallel trends violations and the other coming from anticipation.
-Corollary \ref{prop:pretrenddecopmpsim} below formalizes this decomposition.
+A key element of this paper’s approach to simultaneously allowing for anticipation effects and parallel trends violations is the observation from Corollary \ref{prop:pretrenddecopmpsim} that a pre-trend can be decomposed into two distinct components:\ one coming from parallel trends violations and the other coming from anticipation.
+I begin by restricting anticipation through bounds on each increment $(\varphi_t - \varphi_{t-1})$.
+Together with an initial condition, these restrictions yield bounds on $\varphi_t$, and in particular $\varphi_0$, in terms of known objects (see Lemma \ref{aeexpression} in Appendix \ref{appendix:auxresults}).